 Connect employees to mental health resources

 It is a good practice to offer an employee assistance program.
-EAPs provide confidential counselling services to employees who may be experiencing personal difficulties (for e.g., family violence, job stress, substance abuse).
-This gives them on outlet to talk about their problems before they become overwhelming.
+EAPs provide confidential counselling services to employees who may be experiencing personal difficulties (for example, family violence, job stress, substance abuse).
+This provides an outlet for problems before they become overwhelming.

 Educate employees about suicide

-The Mental Health Commission of Canada (MHCC) has created a National Standard of Canada for Psychological Health and Safety in the Workplace.
-It includes guidelines, resources, and tools to assist employers in promoting mental health in the workplace.
+You can also invite an expert to give a talk on the subject or offer training on suicide prevention, such as ASIST training or Mental Health First Aid.
+The Mental Health Commission of Canada (MHCC) has created a National Standard of Canada for Psychological Health and Safety in the Workplace which includes guidelines, resources, and tools to assist employers in promoting mental health in the workplace.